angepl/HomographyImageProjection/README.md

 12. Add images ```proj_img``` and ```masked_image```.

-There is supplementary code troughout the project in order to count the calculation times required for:
+There is supplementary code throughout the project in order to count the calculation times required for:
 - keypoint detection using FAST and SIFT detectors.
 - descriptor calculation using SIFT and ORB.
 - calculation of the matches between the two images using Brute-Force Matcher and Flann Matcher.